turingschool-examples/exercism-js/pangram/README.md

 jasmine pangram.spec.js
 ```

 In many test suites all but the first test have been marked "pending".
-Once you get a test passing, activate the next one by changing xit to it.
+Once you get a test passing, activate the next one by changing `xit` to `it`.